 The “bull’s eye” token saw a few variants, the one shown is the last one, lasting from 1992-1995.
 One of the other variants, released in 1988, had the words “Archer Ave Extension 12-88” in lieu of the “Good for one fare” slogan to celebrate the opening of the Archer Avenue Extension in Queens.

 This final design was used until tokens were phased out in 2003.
 The center was cut out in the shape of a pentagon.
 The MetroCard was introduced in 1994.
+The New York Transit Museum has a collection of “slugs” that were used by riders to avoid payment of fares, including foreign coins, washers, amusement tokens and tokens from other fare systems.

 In three to four years, the MTA plans to completely phase out the MetroCard with options to pay by tapping your credit card, debit card or MTA card linked to bank account.
 For now, the MTA has embarked on a pilot program to test the usage of contactless smart cards as a method of boarding select buses and trains.
 The program gives you the option to utilize your bank card at the turnstile, bypassing the need for a MetroCard vending machine.
 Passengers can also choose between a pay-per-ride or an unlimited ride option.
 Overall, the days of the MetroCard are numbered.